Support and training for foster carers

 The Fostering Network

-The Fostering Network provide an independent service for foster carers to get advice and guidance on the service they are receiving.
+The Fostering Network provides an independent service for foster carers to get advice and guidance on the service they are receiving.

 We have purchased individual membership of The Fostering Network for all our foster carers.